• For Individuals

 Retail Marketing Strategy

-Skills you'll gain: Customer experience strategy (CX), Brand Strategy, Brand Management, Marketing Strategies, Customer Insights, Brand Loyalty, Brand Awareness, Market Trend, Consumer Behaviour, Competitive Analysis, Business Strategy, Innovation, E-Commerce
+Skills you'll gain: Customer experience strategy (CX), Brand Strategy, Retail Store Operations, Marketing Strategies, Customer Insights, Brand Loyalty, Merchandise Displays, Global Marketing, Market Trend, Consumer Behaviour, Competitive Analysis, Business Strategy, Innovation, E-Commerce

 4.8